 Can I have a link open in a new browser tab or window?

 The long answer is tabbed browsing is not optimized on most mobile devices.
 If you've browsed on your smartphone and had several browser windows or tabs open, you know how much more difficult is it to get back to where you originally were.
 Opening in the same window allows the user to simply hit the back button on their phone or tablet.
 Today, desktop users know to either open links in new tabs or to hit the back button - this has become common practice.
 Overall, it is simpler to have links open in the same window.

-Why can't I change the font or color of the text on my page?
-Why aren't there more options?
+Can I change the font or color of the text on my page?
+Are there more font options?

-When our design team chose the fonts for DePaul's new Responsive websites, they not only spent time researching which fonts display best at all viewports (desktop, tablet, mobile), but they also made sure they would comply with ADA standards.
-The Web design guidelines set forth in the Americans with Disabilities Act (ADA) specify using only a few fonts, being sure to use fonts that are clear and large, and to use high-contrast text.
+The default fonts are the only fonts available to use on DePaul websites.
+When our design team chose the fonts for DePaul's Responsive package, they not only spent time researching which fonts display best at all viewports (desktop, tablet, mobile), but they also made sure they would comply with ADA standards.
+The web design guidelines set forth in the Americans with Disabilities Act (ADA) specify using only a few fonts, being sure to use fonts that are clear and large, and to use high-contrast text.
 This is why we chose to only allow black and dark grey text and blue links on our clean white background, and to limit editors to the fonts we have pre-selected.
-Learn more about these decisions here.
+Learn more about these decisions on our Fonts page.

 What is a subsite?
 How is it different from a page?

 A subsite is essentially a page that has pages nested underneath it.

 Subsites are structural navigation items that have their own libraries for storing documents and images.
 Pages live within subsites.
 The landing page of a Subsite ends in "/Pages/default.aspx".

 If you need a subsite created (so that you can put pages underneath it) put in a TSC Ticket.